Admission for international students

 If by any chance you are prevented from starting as a student at Noroff, we will refund your money according to the bank details issued by yourself in your personal details section in My Page (completed when you apply for a course).
 We refund everything except the registration fee (currently NOK 1.500) and the international cancellation and refunds fee (currently NOK 3.000).

 Noroff is not government funded.
 This means students need to pay the tuition fee.
-We have the same fee rate for all of our Bachelor programs.
-The current fee is listed along side each course.
-Check the page Digital Forensics for an example.
+There are different fees for the different studies.
+The current fee is listed alongside each program.

 For those who are eligible, Norway has a Norwegian State education loan fund.
 This fund offers financial support for students.
 For more information please visit their website.
 The information is also in English.